joan971/joan971/README.md

 <h1 align="center">Hi 👋, I'm Joam</h1>
 <h3 align="center">A passionate frontend developer from France</h3>

+- 🌱 I’m currently learning **Angular**

 - 🤝 I’m looking for a job as **front developper junior**

+- 👨‍💻 All of my projects will be available soon on my porfolio

 - 📫 How to reach me **jdognon@gmail.com**